The Sailor's Style Guide: How to Dress at a Yacht Club

 Don't forget to have fun with accessories!
 A straw handbag can complete a nautical themed look.

-For most casual yacht club occasions, men can't go wrong with a collared shirt and long pants or cisco shorts.
+For most casual yacht club occasions, men can't go wrong with a collared shirt and long pants or Cisco Shorts.
 Pastel and preppy shades such as summer green, hurricane red, and islander blue rule here.

 Or you can opt for solid pants but add some nautical flair with an embroidered belt.
+Classic summer staples like Seersucker and Madras Patches will make you the talk of the Club, in a good way!

 For those chilly sea breezes and evenings, a quarter zip pullover wards off the cool air while keeping you stylish and casual.

 It's a good idea to keep a sportcoat and a few ties in your closet just in case the yacht club you're visiting requires it.
+Opt for a fun all over embroidered jacket, or a Madras Patchwork style to really up your game.

 Kids' clothing should conform to the same yacht club rules as established for grown-up guests.
 If you really want your son to look cute, consider dressing him in the same matching outfit as dad.